vmware-archive/salt-fuse/README.rst

 Salt Fuse
 =========

+Note: This repository has been archived.
+It is read-only.
+See https://github.com/blog/2460-archiving-repositories for more information.

 Salt is a powerful infrastructure framework, allowing a master (or masters) to control a group of minions, by issuing remote execution calls.
 The Salt Fuse project takes advantage of this power by allowing the user to treat remote